by Cornelius Lundsgaard

 teacher.
 On a regular work site, the nuggets of knowledge often come with a measure of mockery, and I have, sadly, grown accustomed to draping my thickest skin, when I want to learn something at work.
 But here was suddenly an environment where mistakes were regarded as opportunities to learn!

 Even when I mistakenly knocked a borrowed chisel onto the gravel floor (the horror!), the ever-attentive project manager, whose personal chisel it was, only shrugged his shoulders and commented, “Yeah, that looks like a good half-hour on the stone,” and then he showed me how to use a sharpening stone.
-Admittedly, I did spend more than an hour getting that chip out, but now I have another skill, and a reason never to drop a
+Admittedly, I did spend more than an hour getting that chip out, but now I have another skill, and a reason never to drop a chisel again.

 It occurred to me that timber framers seem to be of a different breed than most of the builders I have talked to in the many lunchrooms of my life, where extracurricular topics usually consist of last night’s TV program.
 At “the build,” when the conversations—quite often—strayed beyond timber framing, there was a plethora of enlightening stories to be heard, and many a discussion to be had, on anything from politics to potatoes, and, more often than not, with a humorous twist.